 Driggs Adopts New City-Wide Zoning

-The City of Driggs joins the City of Victor in adopting a new Land Development Code.
+The City of Driggs joined the City of Victor in adopting a new Land Development Code in Sept 2017.
 While there are some regulations that vary between the jurisdictions, the Code’s format, zone names, definitions, and processes are largely the same.
 The cities in partnership with Teton County, Idaho reviewed a land development code that was prepared by a consultant and funded by a regional planning grant from HUD.
 Significant public participation and outreach, aided by the consultant Code Studio, in 2013-2104 resulted in a totally re-engineered land use code.
 The Driggs P&Z Commission committed all of 2015 to reviewing and revising the Code and concluded in May 2016 with a recommended draft Code and Zone Map for the public and City Council to consider.
 Driggs City Council held work sessions during the spring and public hearings this past summer.
-The Council ultimately adopted the Code and Zone Map in September and it became effective on September 29, 2016.
+The Council ultimately adopted the Code and Zone Map in September 2016.